 This diagram shows how IRDASC-4s (any combination of IRDASC4 IRDASC5 IRDASC4RI or IRDASC5RI) can be used to signal a continuous oval.

 The IRDASC-4 displays a red when there is no connection to the R terminal.
 This is useful at junctions.
 A contact operated by the points movement routes the S terminal to one of two R terminals according to the points setting.
-The result is that the line with the adversely set point will have a signal displaying red and the signal on the set line will display in the usual way depending on position of trains and the signal at C. This method can be extended for more complicated junctions.
+The result is that the line with the adversely set point will have a signal displaying red because its R terminal is disconnected due to the points contact and the signal on the line the point is set for will display in the usual way depending on position of trains and the signal at C. This method can be extended for more complicated junctions.

 N.B.
 The IRDASC-4s controlling signals A and B can be located on the single track.

-A changeover contact operated by the point’s movement is required.
+A changeover contact operated by the points movement is required.
 This connects the IRDASC-4 marked A with the send S of whichever IRDASC-4 the route is set for.
-Diverging junctions are often signalled with a feather (route indicator), to operate the feather an IRDASC-4RI, IRDASC-5RI or MAS-Sequencer-RI board can be used in place of the IRDASC-4 at position A. If the signal is close to the point the infra red detector will need to be placed where the tracks are doubled otherwise the signal will change to red before the train has moved a realistic distance past the signal.
-IRDASC-4s can be supplied with 2 sets of infra red detectors for these locations, one set for each line so regardless of which line the train travels down it will reach an infra red detector and the signal will change to red.
-These are known as IRDASC-4 -2EW.
+Diverging junctions are often signalled with a feather (route indicator), to operate the feather an IRDASC-4RI, IRDASC-5RI or MAS-Sequencer-RI board can be used in place of the IRDASC-4 at position A. If the signal is close to the point and the infra red detector is positioned before the track is doubled the signal (which changes to red as soon as the leading edge of the train reaches the infra red detector)will change to red when the train has only moved a short distance past the signal.
+Full size signals which are usually automatic work in this way, changing to red as soon as the train reaches a track circuit.
+The track circuit can be very close (20 feet) to the signal.
+However IRDASC-4s can be supplied with 2 sets of infra red detectors for these locations, one set for each line so regardless of which line the train travels down it will reach an infra red detector and the signal will change to red.
+These are known as IRDASC-4-2EW.

 Much more complicated junctions than those shown above can be signalled simply by routing the send to receive wires through contacts worked by the points.
 Also signals can be set to red via the RR terminal which can also be operated by the points movement.